material-motion/material-motion/specifications/life_of_a_transition.md

-# Life of a transition
+# Life of a transition controller

 Let's walk through the life of an arbitrary transition.